I Want To...

 How will students track their time?

 The students will be provided with a time sheet.
 The students are required to fill out their own timesheet.
 Their direct supervisor will then confirm the timesheet, sign it and date it.
 If the supervisor's signature is not on the timesheet, the timesheet will be placed on hold which will result in the student not being paid on time.
-The college mentor for the department will be responsible for collecting the student's timesheet on the appropriate date as provided on the payroll schedule in the program handbook(s).

 Will the departments be responsible for paying the students?